-- 3 If you want to assign a ring tone to the entry: Select Ringer. - Select the ring tone you want to assign. - 4 To assign a Contacts type to the number or address being stored: - Select the Contacts type field.
+- 3 If you want to assign a ring tone or picture to the entry, select [Ring Tone/Picture].
+See "Assigning a Speed Dial Number or Voice Name" on page 42. - 4 To assign a Contacts type to the number or address being stored:

+Select the Contacts type field.